Written by Jon Scheele, organiser of APIdays Singapore and co-organiser of API Craft Singapore

 - Become a platform: Orchestrating the combination of products and services to meet your customers’ holistic needs, or

 - Make yourself pluggable: Make it easy for partners to integrate your product or service into their customer’s journey.
-Examples from other industries include Stripe and PayPal for payments; Twilio, Nexmo or Wavecell for customer communications.
+Examples from other industries include Stripe and PayPal for payments; Twilio, Nexmo or Wavecell (Wavecell is now 8x8) for customer communications.

 Insurers’ fundamental challenge is that people don’t go looking for insurance.
 Insurance is a means of protecting their health, wealth or property.
 The journey towards discovering that need, and the potential solutions, starts elsewhere.